 William Norcross is an Emergency Physician in the Emergency Department at Parkland Memorial Hospital for the University of Texas Southwestern Medical School.
 Born in Denton, Texas, William has Bachelor and Masters degrees in Mathematics from the University of Texas at Arlington and an MD from the University of Texas Health Science Center at San Antonio.
 His wife Glenda Norcross is a ballet dancer/teacher and a member of the New York Baroque Dance Company.
 They have no children and far too many cats; he is open to a trade.

-Mr. Hayes is a winner of numerous national piano competitions including first prize in the 2015 National Piano Competition sponsored by the National Association of Negro Musicians.
+Pianist Leonard Hayes is the prize winner of numerous piano competitions including first prize in the 2015 National Piano Competition sponsored by the National Association of Negro Musicians.
 As recitalist and chamber musician, Mr. Hayes has performed across the U.S. and abroad.
 Mr. Hayes received a High School Diploma from the Interlochen Arts Academy.
 He holds a Bachelor of Music Degree from Lawrence University and a Master of Music from the Eastman School of Music.
-Currently, Mr. Hayes is pursuing a Master of Education, on full scholarship at the Southern Methodist University Annette Simmons School of Education and Human Development.
+Currently, Mr. Hayes is pursuing a Doctor of Musical Arts (D.M.A.) at the Flora L. Thornton School of Music within the University of Southern California.